With a zero-knowledge protocol, sharing proofs without data and the selective disclosure of information offer new business possibilities

 The technological tools for establishing power through networks, rather than in centralized sources of trust, is finally at hand.
 At Stratumn, we are committed to making these tools accessible to real-world problem-solvers and decision-makers.

-Anton Zuenko is an R&D Engineer at Stratumn.
+Anton Zuenko is the Data Protection Officer at Stratumn.